EricLafortune/StealthRunner/README.md

 ## Running

-The easiest way is to use the Mame emulator (version 0.243 or higher).
+The easiest way is to use the Mame emulator (version 0.278 or higher).

 On Linux, you can run the script to launch Mame with the proper options:

     ./run.sh

 Alternatively, you can run the Mame command manually.
 The game targets an NTSC system, with a display at 60 Hz.
+You can optionally enable the faster _internal_ memory expansion, to improve the frame rate at busy moments (<kbd>Scroll Lock</kbd>, if needed, to get in Mame's UI mode, and then
+<kbd>Tab</kbd> > Machine Configuration > Console 32 KiB RAM upgrade (16 bit)
+> On).

 With the computer or emulator running, at the TI-99/4A home screen: